sandialabs/pyGSTi/doc/repotools/hooks.md

 ## How to maintain them:

 - The setup script outlined above is pretty important in keepings hooks updated.
 If something breaks, you might want to check that and potentially the post-merge script that calls it.
-This also means that you'll have to call the setup script manually when toying with the hooks.
+This also means that you'll have to call the setup script **manually** when working on the hooks.

-- Some hooks rely on the automation_tools package.
-This gets copied from test/helpers whenever the setup script is called.
+- Some hooks rely on the `automation_tools` package.
+This gets copied from `test/helpers` whenever the setup script is called.
 (So, the setup script would have to be called to update the version that the hooks use)

 - The hooks can be run manually (for testing) by first calling the setup script, and then moving the the top-level pygsti directory (pyGSTi), and issuing a command like `./.git/hooks/pre-commit` (if in the hooks/git directory, try the command `cd ..; ./setup_hooks.sh; cd ..; ./.git/hooks/hook; cd hooks/git`).
-Note that the travis hooks are run from the hooks/travis directory
+Note that the travis hooks are run from the hooks/travis directory, but the git hooks are run from `pyGSTi`

-- Use the no-verify flag whenever anything breaks
+- Use the `--no-verify` flag whenever anything breaks

-- Be careful with issuing git commands from the hooks (I did this with the post-commit hook, and even though I used --no-verify, I ended up with in infinite loop of hooks calling hooks, since the post-commit hook runs even when --no-verify is used)
+- Be careful with issuing git commands from the hooks (I did this with the `post-commit` hook, and even though I used `--no-verify`, I ended up with in infinite loop of hooks calling hooks, since the `post-commit` hook runs even when `--no-verify` is used)